hmrc/pillar2-service-guide/source/documentation/amendUKTR.html.md

 }
 ```

-When amendeding the UK Tax Return, the **full return must be subitted with amended fields**.
-This API will not calculate deltas; it will simply supersede the previous UK Tax Return with the new payload.
-This behaviour is identical whether it is the first or <em>n</em>th amendment.
+When sending an *AmendUKTR* request, the full return must be submitted (but with amended fields).
+This API will not calculate deltas; it will supersede the previous UK tax return with the new payload.
+This behaviour will be unchanged regardless of how many amendments are submitted.

 ```shell
 curl --request PUT \